HamzaBurney/Champs-Sports-E-Commerce-UI/README.md

 - **Product Page**: Detailed product view with description, images, and add-to-cart functionality.
 - **Cart Page**: Cart summary with editable quantities and total pricing.
 - **Login Page**: Social login buttons and a traditional login form.
+- **Signup Page**: Social Signup buttons and a traditional Signup form.
 - **Reviews Page**: User reviews with star ratings and comment submissions.

 ## 🔧 Technologies Used